 A lounge, game room, movie room, mediation studio, or quiet nap room are superb ways to reinvest in your tenants.
-Your tenant already paying for the space, so a small investment in comfy chairs, a ping-pong table, or gaming system can make a huge difference in worker morale.
-Experiential spaces show tenant you appreciate them and that you recognize their need for work-life balance.
-Plus, it ups your workplace’s cool factor as a way to attract and retain tenant.
+Your tenant already paying for the space, so a small investment in comfy chairs, a ping-pong table, or a gaming system can make a huge difference in worker morale.
+Experiential spaces show tenants you appreciate them and that you recognize their need for work-life balance.
+Plus, it ups your workplace’s cool factor as a way to attract and retain tenants.

 3. Explore hot desks and flexible seating

 Empty commercial space is perfect for coworking space.
 Coworking Space allows for flexible work experimentation without interrupting the established office layout.
 Remote workers are the most-likely users, though flexible seating can benefit in-house staff.
 They can float between a “home” desk and flexible spaces depending on mood or a desire to collaborate with co-workers.

 Perhaps the best reason to use empty office space for hot desking is to accommodate the unexpected.
 Previously unused space is great for accommodating visitors, new hires, and remote staffers.